 The best European city breaks with rural escapes

 Reykjavík is the ultimate city-and-nature destination.
 This diminutive capital brims with Nordic-chic boutiques and cool hotels, yet lies just a few hours' drive from the country's most earth-shatteringly gorgeous landscapes.
+Radisson Blu Saga Hotel perfectly gives you close proximity to the city as well as some serenity if crowds become too much.

 Catch a ferry out to the islands of Viðey, Lundey or Akurey to see thousands of breeding puffins; hike up the "city mountain" Mount Esja; and explore still-active Eyjafjallajökull volcano, just 90 minutes outside of town.